marcus-crane/utf9k/content/questions/elixir-object-methods.md

 ---
-title: "Elixir"
+title: "How can I view methods associated with an Elixir object?"
-slug: "elixir"
+slug: "elixir-object-methods"
 category: "questions"
 tags:
 - "elixir"
-- "programming"
-aliases:
-- "/notes/elixir/"
 ---

-## How can I view methods associated with an object?

 Let's say we have the following module